haoheliu/AudioLDM-training-finetuning/README.md

 ```
 The evaluation result will be saved in a json file at the same level of the audio folder.

+## Train the model using your own dataset
+Super easy, simply follow these steps:

+1. Prepare the metadata with the same format as the provided AudioCaps dataset.
+2. Register in the metadata of your dataset in **data/dataset/metadata/dataset_root.json**
+3. Use your dataset in the YAML file.

 ## Cite this work
 If you found this tool useful, please consider citing